Employers Holdings (EIG)

 With roots in Nevada and a strong concentration in California where 45% of its premiums are generated, Employers Holdings (NYSE:EIG) is a specialty provider of workers' compensation insurance focused on small and select businesses engaged in low-to-medium hazard industries across the United States.

-• Performance over the past five years shows its incremental sales were much less profitable, as its earnings per share fell by 8.3% annually
+• Incremental sales over the last five years were much less profitable as its earnings per share fell by 21.9% annually while its revenue grew

-• Day-to-day expenses have swelled relative to revenue over the last two years as its combined ratio increased by 10.9 percentage points
+• Day-to-day expenses have swelled relative to revenue over the last five years as its combined ratio increased by 22.6 percentage points

 Employers Holdings’s quality is inadequate.
-We’re hunting for superior stocks elsewhere.
+We see more lucrative opportunities elsewhere.

 StockStory Analyst Team